 According to the (European Commission, 2015) and (Anenberg, et al., 2017), around 10,000 people die annually in France because of diesel.
 Furthermore, air pollution costs the country 100 billion euros each year (Aichi, 2015).
 The European Commission is also currently investigating eleven French cities for exceeding authorized pollution thresholds.

-In response to this long-standing crisis, the government attempted to reduce incentives by aligning the taxation of diesel and gasoline.
-This measure was the tipping point for the French public, known for their spirit of revolt, who responded by launching the Yellow Vest movement.
-For seven months, this revolt has disrupted one of the world’s most powerful economies.
+In response to this long-standing crisis, the government sought to reduce incentives by aligning diesel and gasoline taxation.
+This measure became the tipping point for the French public, renowned for their spirit of revolt, who erupted into the Yellow Vest movement.
+For seven months, the protests have rocked one of the world’s most powerful economies.

 This document aims to analyze the role played by incentives in this crisis, explore what could have been done differently, and provide potential solutions to address the current situation.